• Level of education

 • Introduction to membrane function

-• Classical processes:
+• Conventional processes:

-• Liquid phase separation: microfiltration (MF), ultrafiltration (UF), nanofiltration (NF) and reverse osmosis (RO)
+• Liquid phase separation: microfiltration (MF), ultrafiltration (UF), nanofiltration (NF), and reverse osmosis (RO)

 • Different filtration modes